mrcjkb/forte_http_comm/README.md

 * If the CLIENT function block has a data output, the HTTP response code (e.g., "HTTP/1.1 404 Not found") is output along with a "SEND_FAILED" status output in the case of an unexpected response.
   The default expected response code is "HTTP/1.1 200 OK".
-* Currently, only one expected response code is supported.
-This may be changed in the future, so that users can specify a set of expected response codes.